Douglas G. Bergeron

-Doug Bergeron Is the Senior Advisor to GTCR, a leading private equity firm based in Chicago.

-Bergeron is also the founder and sole shareholder of DGB Investments, a diversified holding company of technology investments.
+Doug Bergeron is the founder and sole shareholder of DGB Investments, a diversified holding company of public and private investments.

+In 2001, Bergeron led the acquisition of VeriFone from Hewlett-Packard for $50 million and became its chairman and chief executive officer.
+In 2002, Bergeron partnered with GTCR and pursued a strategy of expanding VeriFone into a multinational company.
+During Bergeron’s tenure, VeriFone’s annual revenues grew from $297 million to more than $2 billion, and its enterprise value reached approximately $5 billion.

+Bergeron served as Chairman of the Board of Cantaloupe, Inc. (Nasdaq: CTLP) until its acquisition by 365 Retail Markets, a Providence Equity Partners portfolio company, in May 2026.
+He was appointed chairman following a proxy contest initiated by Hudson Executive Capital, where he served as co-managing partner.
+During his tenure, Cantaloupe’s value increased threefold.

-Bergeron serves as Chairman of the Board of Cantaloupe, Inc. (Nasdaq: CTLP).
-He also serves as a member of the Board of Directors of Metateq and Zact.
+Bergeron also serves as a member of the Board of Directors of Zact and 365 Retail Markets.
+He serves on the Board of Governors of York University in Toronto and chairs its Land and Property Committee.

+Bergeron holds an Honours Bachelor of Arts with Special Honours in Computer Science from York University in Toronto, a Master of Science from the University of Southern California, and an Honorary Doctorate of Laws from York University.

-In 2001, Bergeron led the acquisition of VeriFone from Hewlett-Packard and became its chairman and CEO.
-In 2002, Bergeron partnered with GTCR and embarked upon a strategy to aggressively grow VeriFone into a multinational company.
-As of May 2012, VeriFone’s enterprise value was approximately $5 billion, a 100 times increase.
-Bergeron is a member of the Board of Overseers of the Hoover Institute at Stanford University and is a permanent member of the Council on Foreign Relations.
+Bergeron is a member of the Board of Overseers of the Hoover Institution at Stanford University, a permanent member of the Council on Foreign Relations, a five-time invited delegate to the World Economic Forum in Davos, Switzerland, and has been a frequent guest on CNBC and Fox Business.

 Education

 Bergeron attended York University, in Toronto, Canada, graduating in 1983 with a Bachelor of Arts with Special Honors in Computer Science.

 Upon graduation, Bergeron was employed by Northern Telecom (later called Nortel Networks) in Ottawa, Ontario.
 In 1985, he was awarded the Northern Telecom Post Graduate Scholarship and enrolled at the University of Southern California in Los Angeles, graduating in 1987 with a Master of Science degree.

 Bergeron was awarded an Honorary Doctorate of Laws (LLD) by York University’s Lassonde School of Engineering in June, 2013.
 The award marked the 30th anniversary of Bergeron’s graduation from York.
 At this occasion, Bergeron delivered the commencement address to the York University, Lassonde School of Engineering graduating class of 2013.